Eleukina/eleukina.github.io/about.md

 I am going to entry 9 grade.

-I like sweets, berries, velo sport, to learn lnguages.
+I like sweets, berries, velo sport and learn languages.

 ### My Future

-I want to study in foreign country, pass all exams
+I want to study in foreign country and pass all exams